Lewis Hamilton ‘uncomfortable’ as FIA members fail to wear masks at briefing

 Under local law, it is not mandatory to wear a face mask in an enclosed space.

-Hamilton, speaking after he qualified fifth for the third round of the new season, said: “No one in the drivers’ briefing were wearing masks.
+Hamilton, speaking after he qualified fifth for the third round of the new season, said: “No-one in the drivers’ briefing were wearing masks.
 Some of the drivers were but most of the FIA were not, which for me was uncomfortable.

 “It was the longest drivers’ briefing of my life.
 I have been racing a long time and they have never done such a long briefing.